How to Stop Lying to Yourself and Become Better Every Day

 Another important aspect relates to our need for a positive self-image.
 We tend to overestimate our abilities and accomplishments to maintain high self-esteem.
 This phenomenon is known as the Dunning-Kruger effect: people with low levels of competence often overrate their knowledge and skills precisely because they lack the experience for objective assessment.

 By understanding the nature of self-deception and becoming aware of its mechanisms, we can learn to recognize moments of our own insincerity and work on overcoming them.
 Self-criticism and reflection help develop a more realistic perception of ourselves and the world around us.
-However, it's important to remember that completely eliminating self-deception is impossible; it will still be present in one form or another as part of our psychological defense arsenal.
+However, it's important to remember that completely eliminating self-deception is impossible, it will still be present in one form or another as part of our psychological defense arsenal.

 Acknowledgment